All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 If I am on a DfE or VCRS studentship and my project is delayed as a result of the University closure, will I receive any additional stipend payments?

 We are working with DfE to consider the implications for PhD researchers whose progress is delayed as a direct result of the University closure.
-We expect confirmation by mid-June of any additional funding available to extend stipend payments for DfE and VCRS studentship recipients.

 As soon as we have a further update, we will share it via these FAQs.